tinacms/tina.io/content/docs/tina-cloud/client.md

 )
 ```

-> This API is currently somewhat limited.
-Specifically there's no support for filtering and sorting "list" queries.
+> This API currently doesn't support filtering and sorting "list" queries.
 We have plans to tackle that in upcoming cycles.

 ## Tina Form Generation